MikCil/foggia_occupator/README.md

 ## Usage

-This dataset intended for research on:
+This dataset is intended for research on:

 The history of post-WWII Italy
 Military history